dwblair/row-research/notes.markdown

 <img src="./imgs/conductivity_decoupled.png" width=1000>

+(Note that the x-axis unit is time in hours.)

 The effective ADC resolution for this setup was about 1000 counts (the ADC could in principle range from "zero conductivity" at ~ 2000 ADU, to "maximum conductivity" at ~ 3000 ADU).
 The standard deviation over about 13 hours was ~ 0.5 ADU -- resulting in an error bar of about 0.05% of the effective measurement resolution.

 ## Calibration